okfn/opendataeditor/portal/content/docs/documentation/getting-started.md

 ODE is powered by [Frictionless](https://framework.frictionlessdata.io/), a toolkit created by the Open Knowledge Foundation (OKFN) to help data practitioners find errors in data in an easier way.

-In October 2023, the OKFN team released an beta version of the ODE for early adopters.
+In October 2023, the OKFN team released a beta version of the ODE for early adopters.
 Since then, and thanks to the support of [McGovern Foundation](https://www.mcgovern.org/), in March 2024 our team started working on a new product vision for the app which focused on reducing the number of features available to users to transform the app into a validation tool for tables.

 This user guide has then been updated to adapt its content for the ODE pre-release in September 2024.